 Exploring the rest of Windsor Great Park is also worth making time for when visiting Royal Windsor.
 You might stumble across the quintessential English village, complete with cricket pitch and village shop, smack bang in the middle of the park.
 Or you may find yourself deep in the woodland and lake landscape of Virginia Water, with its enormous totem pole and breathtaking walking paths.

 Designed by Sir Christopher Wren, Windsor Guildhall is another historic landmark not to be missed during a visit to Windsor.
 The site is now home to the Windsor and Royal Borough Museum.
 It also fulfils a range of ceremonial functions, including weddings and civil ceremonies.
 The Prince of Wales was married to Camilla Parker-Bowles at the Guildhall, while Elton John also married his long-time partner David Furnish here.

 Legend has it that Wren was told to build pillars into the interior of the covered area outside the Guildhall, which was created to provide shelter for corn markets to take place.
 He insisted that they were not necessary, but was overruled by the councilmen of the time.
-He agreed to erect the pillars, but made them ever so slightly too short, in order to demonstrate that they were not neccesary.
+He agreed to erect the pillars, but made them ever so slightly too short, in order to demonstrate that they were not necessary.
 Sir Christopher Wren’s ‘joke’ can still be seen today by visitors to the Guildhall.

 Market Cross House (Crooked House)

 This notorious building smack bang in the historic centre of Windsor, set amongst the cobbled streets, has a prominent lean.
 The building, as it stands today, was built in the 18th century, while the lean appeared later on due to the use of unseasoned oak in its construction.